Mobile County courts to cut staff, limit services - Lagniappe Mobile

 Many of the positions soon to be cut would have been cut last year were it not for a $392,000 emergency appropriation from the Mobile County Commission.
 Commissioners were clear then they would not continue to pick up the state’s burden of funding its court system.

-Though, some have argued that, despite this being the state’s problem to the solve, Mobile County should help subsidize cuts to local courts at the state level like other, similarly sized Alabama counties do.
+Some have argued, however, that despite this being the state’s problem to solve, Mobile County should help subsidize cuts to local courts at the state level, as other, similarly sized Alabama counties do.
 The same issue has come up in ongoing judicial races as well.